BugHunterX2101/careerconnect-ai/README.md

 All three providers are optional.
 Configure only the ones you need, or set `ENABLE_DEV_OAUTH_MOCK=true` to bypass OAuth entirely during local development.

-**Status (May 2026):** Google, LinkedIn, and GitHub OAuth are all working end-to-end.
-LinkedIn uses OIDC `userinfo` as the primary flow with legacy profile/email endpoints as fallback.

 ```bash
 # Verify all providers
 node scripts/test-oauth.js